AxiansITSecurity/Restsh/README.md

 ## License

 Restsh is published under the [GPLv3+ license](LICENSE.md) in the hope that others will find it useful and make use of it.

+## Support

+This is the OpenSource and community supported version of Restsh.
+You can book enterprise-grade support from Axians IT Security GmbH.
+Simply write an email to <juergen.mang@sec.axians.de> to get in contact.